MobilityData/gtfs-validator/ADDING_NEW_RULES.md

 - The actual content of generated notices
 - Null safety regarding fields defined as optional in the GTFS specification

-### VII.
+### VIII.
 Add a way to instantiate, retrieve and execute the use case

 Instantiation is done through the [`DefaultConfig` class](https://github.com/MobilityData/gtfs-validator/blob/master/config/src/main/java/org/mobilitydata/gtfsvalidator/config/DefaultConfig.java)